 The EU is responsible for ensuring that safe and effective COVID-19 vaccines reach the public in the EU/EEA.
-The European Commission authorised the first COVID-19 vaccine on 21 December 2020, after an evaluation by the European Medicines Agency (EMA) and consultation with the EU Member States.
+The European Commission authorises COVID-19 vaccines, after evaluation by the European Medicines Agency (EMA) and consultation with the EU Member States.
+The first vaccines were given at the end of 2020.

 How COVID-19 vaccines work